tpatterson1996/lcc-metadata-manual/data-management/file-management.md

 >   * _Save each project and affiliated products together** as a set**_**.** To do this, select “Export” from the top menu, then select the appropriate records \(i.e., the target project and its affiliated products\) and then click “Export Selected.”
 >     * Consult the [**Export**](/export.md)** **section of this manual to learn more about export functionality.
 >   * Save the resulting mdEditor JSON file to your hard drive in a working folder.
 There should be a separate mdEditor JSON file for each project and all of its products.
 >   * When exporting projects and products, export all of your contacts.
->
-> * **Best Practice**: Leave your dictionaries in mdEditor all the time so they’re always available.
->

 > * **Best Practice**: Leave your contacts in mdEditor all the time so they’re always available.
 >
 > * **Best Practice**: Set up a metadata directory so you can always find the metadata file.